danielbisson56/TP2-SpringBoot/DanielBisson(postgresql)/Readme.md

 Ceci termine la présentation des fonctionnalités pour le but du tutoriel SpringBoot.
 En espérant que le tout vous aura plut et que vous aurez apprécié en apprendre ce que SpringBoot a à offrir au monde de l'informatique.

-# Quelques fonctionnalités de SpringBoot
+# Fonctionnalités de Springboot utilisés dans ce tutoriel

 ***@Configuration:*** Indicates that a class declares one or more `@Bean` methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime.